Charlie Ford (golfer)

 Charles Philip Ford (born 1 May 1985) is an English professional golfer who currently plays on the European Tour.

+Career

-Ford attended the University of Tennessee in the United States before turning professional in 2009.
+In 1985, Ford was born in Leicester, England.
+Ford attended the University of Tennessee in the United States.

+In 2009, he turned professional.
 He qualified for the second tier Challenge Tour for the 2010 season by reaching the final stage of qualifying school at the end of 2009.
 He quickly made an impact by winning in his second appearance on the tour, at the Turkish Airlines Challenge, edging out Oscar Florén in a playoff.
 Ford played on the Challenge Tour from 2010 to 2017.
 2017 was his most successful since 2010 and he finished 28th in the Order of Merit.
 He finished tied for second place at the 2017 European Tour qualifying school to earn his place on the 2018 European Tour.